sashabeton/bitcoinvault/doc/JSON-RPC-interface.md

 ## Security

-The RPC interface allows other programs to control Bitcoin Royale, including the ability to spend funds from your wallets, affect consensus verification, read private data, and otherwise perform operations that can cause loss of money, data, or privacy.
-This section suggests how you should use and configure Bitcoin Royale to reduce the risk that its RPC interface will be abused.
+The RPC interface allows other programs to control Bitcoin Vault, including the ability to spend funds from your wallets, affect consensus verification, read private data, and otherwise perform operations that can cause loss of money, data, or privacy.
+This section suggests how you should use and configure Bitcoin Vault to reduce the risk that its RPC interface will be abused.

-- **Securing the executable:** Anyone with physical or remote access to the computer, container, or virtual machine running Bitcoin Royale can compromise either the whole program or just the RPC interface.
-This includes being able to record any passphrases you enter for unlocking your encrypted wallets or changing settings so that your Bitcoin Royale program tells you that certain transactions have multiple confirmations even when they aren't part of the best block chain.
-For this reason, you should not use Bitcoin Royale for security sensitive operations on systems you do not exclusively control, such as shared computers or virtual private servers.
+- **Securing the executable:** Anyone with physical or remote access to the computer, container, or virtual machine running Bitcoin Vault can compromise either the whole program or just the RPC interface.
+This includes being able to record any passphrases you enter for unlocking your encrypted wallets or changing settings so that your Bitcoin Vault program tells you that certain transactions have multiple confirmations even when they aren't part of the best block chain.
+For this reason, you should not use Bitcoin Vault for security sensitive operations on systems you do not exclusively control, such as shared computers or virtual private servers.